 Florentine Engraving

-In the 15th Century, one of the most enduring styles of European jewelry was born among the artisan jewelers in Florence, Italy.
-The elegant tradition of Florentine engraving has been preserved and passed down through the generations by talented goldsmiths in Florence.
+In the 15th century, one of the most enduring traditions of European jewelry was born among the artisan goldsmiths of Florence, Italy.
+The elegant art of Florentine engraving has been carefully preserved and passed down through generations of master craftsmen.

 Back to blog